Nivanglus/Epsilon-Rules/Rules.md

 1. Client Side Assists - Usage of Wireframe, Hitboxes or disabling of prejump are forbidden.
 If the question is risen that these are in use, they will be requested to be disabled or the offending user will be placed upon an auto returner or autokiller until compliance is met.
 Further refusal will result in a temporary timeout.

 2. Harassment - While some level of shit talk is acceptable, we strive to avoid being toxic and cultivating an environment of such.
 We're all here to have fun and there is no need to attempt to "tilt" people for no reason as its assumed we're all adults.
 This includes pointless bullying and being a general shithead.
+If you're coming to the sim simply to get a rise out of people and have no intention of socialization or combat, you will be sent home.

 3. Griefing - Griefing can be defined as intentionally causing script time or fps of the sim and/or users on the region to be decreased by intentional means.
 Crashing the sim applies in this case as well.
 This will automatically result in a 24 hour ban minimum.

 4. Sithacking - Sithacking or using personal teleports to access generally inaccessible areas to the public is not allowed.
 First offense will result in being shot, following will result in being placed on an autokiller or placed on a temporary timeout off sim.

 5. Safe Zones - Both home set locations at the corner of the sims are are safe zones.
 These are marked clearly by spawn doors or via a line on the ground.
 Accidental single cases will be forgiven but continued cases of firing into or attempting to enter these zones will result in a warning, then a time out and so on until the point is understood.
-Attackers utilizing the line as a unsavory point to hide behind whilst utilizing indirect weaponry will result in the Safe Zones being breached until the behavior is stopped.
+Attackers utilizing the line as a unsavory point to hide behind whilst utilizing indirect weaponry will result in the Safe Zones being breached until the behavior is stopped, The same goes for attempts to immediately bum rush spawn on entry to sim.

 6. Avatar Flight - Flying around is not permitted.
 You will be hit with a seeker missile.